sal55/pcl/README.md

                                   ├────> (32-bit targets)
                                   └────> (Linear C)
 Key:
- PCL          This displays generated PCL in source form for diagnostics.
+ PCL Text     This displays generated PCL in source form for diagnostics.
 The syntax is not suitable for machine reading to re-generate PCL
- RUNP         This will executable the program by directly interpreting the PCL code, independently of any target EXE/DLL/OBJ  Windows' PE-format binaries
+ RUNP         This immediately interpret the PCL code.
+It is platform-independent EXE/DLL/OBJ  Windows' PE-format binaries
- RUN          Runs the generated native code in-memory without writing any binaries MX           My private, portable (and simple) binary format, requiring a small stub program to launch ASM          x64 assembly in the syntax used by my AA assembler/linker NASM         x64 assembly in NASM syntax (NASM runs under Linux too) ZASM         My Z80 assembly syntax
+ RUN          Runs the generated native code in-memory MX           My private, portable binary format, requiring a small stub program to launch ASM          x64 assembly in the syntax used by my AA assembler/linker NASM         x64 assembly in NASM syntax (NASM runs under Linux too) ZASM         My Z80 assembly syntax
- Linear C     Crude, unstructured C source code
 ````

 Elements in parentheses are either experimental or don't exist.
 However they helped keep the design flexible.